Uniform Division

 One of the major goals of the Lafayette Police Department is the reduction of crime through community partnerships and initiatives.
 CompStat is a management accountability tool that is continually modified to best focus on efforts to identify, target, and resolve major crime issues and disorder within geographical areas of the city.
 This Community Oriented/Problem Oriented Policing program encompasses the study of trends in calls for service, and working with locations and persons that require multiple responses from the police over time.
 Officers then analyze the problems and attempt to address the issue by correcting the factors that underlie the requests for police intervention.
 An example would be working with various city departments and community organizations to remodel and sell an abandoned property in a neighborhood, instead of the traditional approach of responding to and arresting trespassers at the property.

 Problems are discussed at regular meetings concerning identified issues, and information is presented as to the success or failure of the attempts to correct the underlying issue.
 Past problems are tracked as part of the program to determine if the solution continues to be effective.
-A patrol commander is assigned to each of the 9 geographical LPD districts to help coordinate efforts.

 The use of the NextDoor application to link neighborhoods to the PD and officers assigned to each organized neighborhood group aid in the early identification of issues within neighborhoods.